dotnet/docs/docs/standard/base-types/custom-datetime.md

 The ":" custom format specifier represents the time separator, which is used to differentiate hours, minutes, and seconds.

 If the ":" format specifier is used without other custom format specifiers, it is interpreted as a standard date and time format specifier and throws a [FormatException](xref:System.FormatException).
-For more information about using a single format specifier, see [Using Single Custom Format Specifiers](#Using-Single-Custom-Format-Specifiers) later in this topic.
+For more information about using a single format specifier, see [Using single custom format specifiers](#using-single-custom-format-specifiers) later in this topic.

 ## The "/" custom format specifier

 The "/" custom format specifier represents the date separator, which is used to differentiate years, months, and days.

 If the "/" format specifier is used without other custom format specifiers, it is interpreted as a standard date and time format specifier and throws a [FormatException](xref:System.FormatException).
-For more information about using a single format specifier, see [Using Single Custom Format Specifiers](#Using-Single-Custom-Format-Specifiers) later in this topic.
+For more information about using a single format specifier, see [Using single custom format specifiers](#using-single-custom-format-specifiers) later in this topic.

 ## Character literals